drtfloyd/psa-role-analyzer/README.md

 ## 🔍 Overview

-The PSA Role Signal Analyzer is a diagnostic tool designed to detect **role inflation, misalignment, and systemic inversion** in job descriptions and organizational structures.
+The PSA Role Analyzer is a diagnostic tool designed to detect **role inflation, misalignment, and systemic inversion** in job descriptions and organizational structures.
 This Lite Version is publicly available to demonstrate the framework’s signal diagnostic capacity.

 Originally developed as part of a **Responsible AI job application package**, this tool reflects the core tenets of Presence Signaling Architecture (PSA™), a system-level design framework for surfacing structural bias, role opacity, and authorship erasure.